The Evolutionary Premise

 2. Sustainability Concerns

-The emphasis on meat consumption raises environmental concerns because of the resources required for livestock production.
+The emphasis on meat consumption raises environmental concerns due to the resources required for livestock production.
 However, this can be mitigated by choosing sustainably sourced meats and incorporating more plant-based Paleo options.

 3. Cost